chaudhary1337/Wiki-Search-Engine/README.md

 The entire code base of ~869 lines represents a single idea: the inverted index.

+It takes 9 hours, 17 minutes and 33 seconds to index on ada with 15 CPUs.
+(Thanks Shivansh S. for running!)
+To merge the files, it takes 13 minutes and 54 seconds on my VM (6 CPUs Ryzen 5 4th gen).

+So, 9 hours and 30 minutes approximately to index and merge.

+And, 21 GB (exact) space, lesser than 1/4th.

 But, all in all, worth it.

 I had never created a search engine before and this was a fun learning experience.